commonstandardsproject/api/README.md

 ## What is this?
 API for the Common Standards Project, a database of academic standards from all 50 states, organizations, districts, and school.
-Check out a live API at [http://api.commonstandardsproject.com/](http://api.commonstandardsproject.com/) and read the documentation at [http://commonstandardsproject.com](http://commonstandardsproject.com)
+Check out a live API at [http://api.commonstandardsproject.com/](http://api.commonstandardsproject.com/), read the documentation at [http://commonstandardsproject.com](http://commonstandardsproject.com), or check out the [standards importer](https://github.com/commonstandardsproject/standards-importer) to import the standards from the API into your database.
+Only need the data for one set of standards and don't want to mess with an importer?
+Go to the [api](http://api.commonstandardsproject.com) where you can get the JSON for a standard set by typing in the standard set id.

 ## Why?